codeclimate/platform/SPEC.md

 }
 ```

-The following fields are declared the specification file, and all are required:
+The following fields are declared in the specification file, and all are required:

 * `name` (`String`) - the name of the package
 * `description` (`String`) - a description of the engine